Build a Simple Serial Port Interface

 The opto isolator I’m using in this project is the 4N35.
 It’s a 6 pin DIL standard IC package requiring the addition of only a single resistor and diode to build the circuit.
 As can be seen in the schematic, pin 1 is connected to the DTR pin of the PC serial port via a 1.2K resistor.
 The resistor is simply used to limit the current flowing through the LED inside the IC.
 Pin 2 is connected to the serial port ground.
 A 1N4148 diode is connected in reverse across these pins to prevent damage to the IC by the negative voltage produced on the serial port when in the “0” state.

 As the opto isolator IC is quite small, it is possible to mount the IC, resistor and diode within the hood of a 9 pin serial port plug.
 In the picture I used hot glue to hold the IC in position and soldered the resistor and diode in position.
-I made a small mistake while soldering the wire that goes to the transceiver to the IC.
-If you look carefully, you will notice that I originally soldered the PTT ground to pin 6.
+I made a small mistake while soldering the wire that goes to the transceiver from the IC.
+If you look carefully, you will notice that I soldered the PTT ground to pin 6.
 I wasn’t thinking about the fact that the IC is upside down and therefore pin 4 is the other end of the package, circled in yellow.
 I corrected the wiring after I had taken the photo and it all works as it should.
-This also explains the error on the schematic as I made a rough sketch after I had built the circuit – doh!

 I’ve tested this using CW and it is quite capable of sending the characters at a speed of 100 words per minute without errors.
 At such a high speed, the CW sounds like a rough single tone.
 A second radio and PC decoded the CW sent at this high speed perfectly.